The Best RV Leveling Jacks

 This twin pack of scissor jacks has many great features that make it useful for RV owners.
-Each jack is able to extend to a full height of 30 inches, meaning it's suitable for RVs with higher frameworks.
+Each jack can extend to a full height of 30 inches, meaning it's suitable for RVs with higher frameworks.

 Both jacks also have 5" x 9" footpads which help prevent them from protruding downwards or tilting on uneven, soft surfaces.
 The powder black coating will ensure that you’ll never have to suffer from rust damage.
-The leveling jack is able to support up to 6500 pounds, which is a decent weight for each jack.
+The leveling jack can support up to 6500 pounds, which is very respectable for RV leveling jacks.

 These jacks ensure added stabilization for your RV.
-The widespread base on each jack spreads out the weight and prevents them from sinking.
-This further helps the leveling of your RV.
+The widespread base on each jack distributes the weight and prevents the jacks from sinking, further helping the leveling of your RV.

 The 6,500 lb weight support is suited to the majority of RVs and with the 30" extension height, these are suitable for a variety of rigs.
 The powder coat adds a protective finish to the jacks, which helps prevent rusting.
-The only minor downfall of this product is the manual adjustment, which isn't too much of a disadvantage as it still cranks up relatively quickly.
+The only minor downfall of this product is the manual adjustment, but even still it cranks up relatively quickly.

 Husky Brute Power Jacks

-This electric leveling jack has lots of features which add to its lifetime and efficiency over time.
+These electric RV leveling jacks have lots of features which add to its lifetime and efficiency.
 The storage bracket, which is built into the jack, protects cord ends from any water damage during damp weather conditions.
-Protection is also provided for the switches located on the jack to ensure that there is no damage to the electrics.
+Protection is also provided for the switches located on the jack to ensure there's no damage to the electrics.

 The jack also has a 5.5" footpad which further supports the capacity weight, of 4,500 lbs, by distributing that weight across the plane and reducing the risk of the jack sinking into softer terrain.

-This jack design has excellent features to help level out your RV.
-However, the most important feature is the weather protective brackets and covers.
-These provide vital coverage to the electronics of the system, which, if water damaged, would drastically shorten the products lifetime.
+This jack design has excellent features to help level out your motorhome.
+The best selling point for these electric RV leveling jacks, however, is the weather protective brackets and covers.
+They provide vital coverage to the electronics of the system, which, if water damaged, would drastically shorten the products lifetime.

-The jack even had a three-sided LED system which makes it great for use during night time.
+The jack even had a three-sided LED system which makes it easy to use on those dark camping nights.
 The only area where this product lacks is the lift capacity.
 It has an average weight support of 4,500 lbs, which is still good, but there are better options available.

 Torin Big Red Air Hydraulic Bottle Jacks

-This hydraulic bottle jack is powered by a quick air pump that is specially designed to lower the lift time.
+RV hydraulic leveling jacks are another great way to stabilize life on the road.
+This one is powered by a quick air pump that's specially designed to lower the lift time.
 The jack also has a four-foot air hose attached, which can turn 360 degrees in any direction and comes with switches to power up as well as other fittings.

-The jack has a lift capacity of a whopping 40,000 pounds and its lift ranges from roughly 10" to 20".
+The hydraulic leveling jack has a lift capacity of a whopping 40,000 pounds and its lift ranges from roughly 10" to 20".
 The system can either be used manually or pneumatically.

 This jack's main feature is without a doubt its lift capacity.
-It can support up to 40,000 lbs and manage to lift this in a short period of time.
+It can support up to an incredible 40,000 lbs and manage to lift this in a short period of time.

 Its air valves include integrated filters which help to block off the hydraulic unit and prevent any contamination.
-The heavy lift strength of this jack comes with a price though, that price being that the jack weighs in at 32 pounds so it's not exactly lightweight.
+The heavy lift strength of these RV hydraulic leveling jacks come with a price though: it weighs in at a whopping 32 pounds so not for the fainthearted.